Cleopatra (group)

-Cleopatra are an English girl group, consisting of sisters Cleo and Yonah Higgins.
-Originally a trio, Zainam Higgins departed from the group in 2017.
-Their debut single, "Cleopatra's Theme" entered the UK Singles Chart at number 3, and the Billboard Hot 100 at number 26.
+Cleopatra were a British girl group, consisting of sisters Cleo, Zainam and Yonah Higgins.
+Their debut single, "Cleopatra's Theme", entered the UK Singles Chart at number 3, and the Billboard Hot 100 at number 26.

 Biography

 Comin' Atcha!

-The girl group was originally based in Manchester, England with sisters Cleo, Yonah, and Zainam Higgins.
+The girl group were originally based in Manchester, England with sisters Cleo, Yonah, and Zainam Higgins.
 At first they were known as Cleopatra and the Attractions.
 At that point Cleo was the lead singer with Yonah and Zainam serving as backup singers and dancers.
 They later dropped that name and became known as the band Cleopatra.
-Their debut single was "Cleopatra's Theme", which was taken from their debut album Comin' Atcha!, and it entered the UK Singles Chart at #3 giving them their first Top 5 hit single.
+Their debut single was "Cleopatra's Theme", which was taken from their debut album Comin' Atcha!, and it entered the UK Singles Chart at number 3 giving them their first Top 5 hit single.

 The next three singles—"Life Ain't Easy", a cover of The Jackson 5's "I Want You Back" and "Thank ABBA for the Music"—all followed the same success by reaching the top 5, gaining the girls BRIT Awards and MOBO Awards nominations.
 They performed at the 1999 BRIT Awards and were nominated for Best British Newcomer.
 Madonna signed Cleopatra to her Maverick label and introduced them to the United States at Nickelodeon's 11th Annual Kids' Choice Awards, where they performed their debut single, "Cleopatra's Theme".
 It was released shortly afterwards, reaching number 26 on the Billboard Hot 100, and number 16 on the US Hot R&B/Hip-Hop Songs chart.
 The video was also popular, peaking at number 4 on the TRL Top 10 countdown.
 Their debut album Comin' Atcha entered the US top 30 in July 1998 and sold over 300,000 copies.
 The group filmed a live show for a 60-minute Disney Channel special, "Cleopatra in Concert", where they performed their biggest hits aboard the Disney cruise ship, Disney Magic.
 The show also contained a behind-the-scenes look into the lives of the three sisters over a four-day Bahamas cruise.

 Cleopatra were invited to support the Spice Girls on the UK leg of their sell out Spiceworld Tour playing to 150,000 fans at Wembley Stadium.
 They were also invited to perform at the Vatican Christmas Carol Concert, by request of Pope John Paul II, an event which is broadcast around the world.
 Backed by a 100-piece orchestra, they sang "O Come All Ye Faithful" and "Silent Night".
 The performance was later released on DVD in 2004 as All-Star Christmas - From the Vatican.
 They covered the Bee Gees song "I've Gotta Get a Message to You", renaming it "Gotta Get a Message to You", for the tribute album of the same name.
 They were also asked to record a cover of the disco song "Right Back Where We Started From" for An Extremely Goofy Movie by Disney.